mjoyceGR/ASTR3007_tools/README.md

 	python3 Bokeh_students.py

-the result should be that an interactive HR diagram pops up in your web browser
+the result should be that an interactive HR diagram pops up in your web browser (see image below).

 ## Data inspection
 One way to change the file you are viewing is to open the script